Governance statement

 - leading other major projects.

-Council or the Mayor may create one or more committees and subcommittees of the Council.
-The Mayor may appoint committee/subcommittee chairpersons or they may be appointed by the Council using the election processes prescribed in Clause 25 of Schedule 7 of the LGA.
-A committee/subcommittee chairperson is responsible for presiding over meetings, ensuring that the committee/subcommittee acts within the powers delegated to it by the Council as set out in the Council’s Governance Structure.
-A committee/subcommittee chairperson may be removed from office by resolution of the Council.
+Council or the Mayor may create one or more committees of Council.
+The mayor may appoint committee chairpersons, or they may be appointed by Council using the election processes prescribed in Clause 25 of Schedule 7 of the LGA.
+A committee chairperson is responsible for presiding over meetings, ensuring that the committee acts within the powers delegated to it by Council as set out in Council’s Governance Structure.
+A committee chairperson may be removed from office by resolution of Council.

 Community boards are constituted under section 49 of the LGA to: